Hope

 Dr. Pamela King reflects on her hopes for her son as he graduates high school and her new role as a partner in this next phase of their lives.

-I recently had the opportunity to join a group of women whose seniors in high school were on the brink of graduating.
-Two moms carefully crafted a ceremony infused with meditation, gestures, symbols, and a feast.
-The gathering was not only intended to “break the fast” of our social distance this past year, but allowed us to reflect on our hopes for our graduating children and to carve out a space to consider our purposes and intentions as moms for our own lives in this new season.
-In a rare, quiet, and protected moment, our hosts guided us to center ourselves and consider our wishes for our child.
-In the meadow-like yard, nestled into the San Gabriel Mountains and surrounded by oaks and a vegetable garden, I focused on my hope that my son, Aidan, would live into the fullness of his life with and for others, and with and for God.
+A few years ago, I had the opportunity to join a group of women whose seniors in high school were on the brink of graduating.
+Two moms carefully crafted a ceremony infused with meditation, gestures, prayer, symbols, and a meal.
+The gathering gave opportunity for us to reflect on our hopes for our graduating seniors and to carve out a space to consider our purposes and intentions as moms for our own lives in this new season.
+In a rare, quiet, and protected moment, our hosts guided us to center ourselves and consider our wishes.
+In the meadow-like yard, nestled into the San Gabriel Mountains and surrounded by oaks and a vegetable garden, I focused on my hope that my son would live into the fullness of his life with and for others, and with and for God.

 Living into the Fullness of His Life